jaredfolkins/terraform-loading-bar/README.md

 This example:
 1. Initializes Terraform and creates a plan
 2. Runs the apply command with JSON output
-3. Gets the progress bar output as a string
+3. Creates a ProgressHandler to process the JSON output stream
-4. Streams each line of the progress bar to LEMC's UI using the `lemc.html.buffer` and `lemc.html.trunc` verbs
+4. Streams each line of the progress bar to LEMC's UI using the `lemc.html.trunc` verb
 5. The progress bar will be displayed in real-time in the LEMC web interface

 The output will be streamed to the browser with a nice progress bar showing the status of your Terraform operations.
 Using `trunc` ensures that each line replaces the previous one, creating a smooth progress bar animation.